kablamo/VimDebug/README.md

 ### Requirements

-Perl 5.6.0+
+ - Perl 5.6.0+
-a small number of Perl modules
+ - A small number of Perl modules
-Vim with +signs compiled in.
+ - Vim with +signs compiled in.

 ### Install instructions